tier4/caret_report/README.md

 ### target_path.json

-- Path analysis report will show results for pathes described in this JSON file
+- Path analysis report will show results for paths described in this JSON file
 - Settings
   - `target_path_json` : path to the JSON file
   - `max_node_depth` : In case a target path is not found, increase the number.
-In case the script stuck, descrease the number
+In case the script stuck, decrease the number
 - Please describe the following information
   - Pair of `name` and `path`
-  - `path` is a list of `node_name` (note: `path` doean't mean path as filesystem!)
+  - `path` is a list of `node_name` (note: `path` doesn't mean path as filesystem!)
     - Regular expression is supported
     - You can also set `[node_name, topic_name]` instead of `node_name` .
 It is useful when two nodes are connected via multiple topics